Vaibhavibhalke/Automation_Testing_2/README.md

-# Web Automation
+# Functional Testing Case

-Created this project to automate web testing ,screen recording  screenshot as part of our software testing process.
+This project to automate web testing ,screen recording , screenshot as part of our software testing process.

 ## Contents